starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

   - **Bokeh Version**: 2.4.3

 - **Initial Rendering Time Measurement**:
-  Utilized the Google Chrome extension **Page Load Time** to measure the time taken for the scatter plot to fully render.
+  The Google Chrome extension Page Load Time measured the time it took for the scatter plot to render fully.

 - **Highlight Feature Speed Measurement**:
   Recorded manually using an iPhone stopwatch to measure the responsiveness of the highlight feature.